shahmi0519/Image-Processing-Assignment1/README.md

 # 📌 EC7212 — Computer Vision and Image Processing
 ## 📝 Take Home Assignment 1

-This repository contains Python code in a Jupyter Notebook (`assignment.ipynb`) that performs basic image processing operations on **color images**.
+This repository contains Python code in a Jupyter Notebook (`Assignment.ipynb`) that performs basic image processing operations on **grayscale images**.
 It was developed as part of the *EC7212 – Computer Vision and Image Processing* coursework.

 ---